Bachelor of Music

 Auditions

-Application deadlines, application fees, audition dates, and the availability of RCM accompanists vary between locations.
+Application deadlines, application fees, audition dates, and the availability of RCM accompanists vary between locations

-Choosing where to audition
+Choose where to audition

 Audition fee waivers for UK applicants

 The Royal College of Music is committed to ensuring fair access to conservatoire education for students who have the talent and potential to benefit from it, regardless of their background.
-In support of this, audition fee waivers are offered to applicants for whom financial hardship may be a barrier to auditioning.
+In support of this, audition fee waivers are offered to UK applicants for whom financial hardship may be a barrier to auditioning.

-Find out more
+Find out more information about audition fee waivers

 Enquiries